iviviano/Computer-Science-Notes/Minimum Spanning Tree Algorithm.md

 Ideas:
 - Sort the edges by weight.
 Add the smallest edge that doesn't create a cycle
-- Perform a breadth first search from some vertex by exploring across the cheapest edge from any given vertex first
+- Perform a breadth first search from some vertex by exploring across the cheapest edge from any given vertex first (Not quite)
 - Remove the heaviest edge that can be removed without disconnecting the graph

 >[!alg]